 Our focus is on the technical foundations of data spaces.
-We ensure that all participants adhere to the rules of the game by fostering interoperability - from technical and semantic to organizational and legal interoperability.
-We define a reference architecture, functional requirements, and technical standards for creating data spaces.
+We ensure that all participants adhere to the rules of the game by fostering interoperability-from technical and semantic to organizational and legal interoperability.
+We define a reference architecture, based on functional requirements elicited from our ecosystem all over the world, and technical standards for creating data spaces.

-Data sovereignty refers to who has control and responsibility over the data along a secure end to end data supply chain - and the rules to be accepted and enforced.
+Data sovereignty refers to who has control and responsibility over the data along a secure end to end data supply chain-and the rules to be accepted and enforced.
 Data sovereignty is a spectrum, meaning there can be different degrees of control.
 To ensure data sovereignty, the rules of data management (data usage policies, data contracts, usage rights etc.) need to be clearly expressed and understood by everyone involved.

-IDSA doesn't create these rules but provides a reference framework to describe and enforce them.
+IDSA does not create these rules but provides a reference framework to describe and enforce them.
 The responsibility for defining the rules lies with the data space governance authority, such as the operator, or higher-level entities like governments and regulatory bodies.
 Moreover, it is the data holders who set the rules for its usage.
-The tool that IDSA offers to make this happen is the concept of the data connector.
-The data connector is capable to understand, process and support these rules to ensure that all participants comply with them.
+The tool that IDSA offers to make this happen is the concept of the data space connector.
+The data space connector is capable of understanding, process and support these rules to ensure that all participants comply with them.
+Whether you're a "User" leveraging data spaces as a participant for business value or a "Maker" creating data spaces and providing services within them, we invite you to join us in advancing data space practices and technology.
+Our goal is to push for trustworthy data spaces that empower every industry to use data in a sovereign manner.